akhansari/EsBankAccount/README.md

 There are two kinds of them:
 1. Test what has been done (mandatory).
    - We don't mind how we come up with the outcome.
-   - But we do need to make sure that the outcome has to be correct under the given condition.
+   - But, we do need to make sure that the outcome has to be correct under the given condition.
 2. Test how it has been done (optional).
-   - We are aren't too concerned about the outcome.
+   - We aren't too concerned about the outcome.
-   - But we need to build the state in a particular way.
+   - But, we need to build the state in a particular way.

 ### Decider Structure